 It is good for people that are into vigorous exercises that affect the muscles or want to lose weight.
 It basically helps in the production of muscles, but you will have to work out for it.
 It also helps to make the immune system to be strong and produce hormones, enzymes, nucleic acids, and cellular messenger components.

-The muscles need enough protein in order to repair itself after workouts.
+The muscles need enough protein to repair themselves after workouts.
 And if it does not get enough protein, the muscles will become sore and that could lead to injury.
 Not good right?
 That is why protein shakes are so popular among gym folks.

 Whey Protein is usually the most common and the best because it contains all the nine essential amino acids that are responsible for muscle repairs or healing.
 However, there are different types of Whey protein, they are, concentrate, hydrolysate, and isolate.
 Among the three, the best but costly is hydrolysate.

-This is so because of its tendency to be absorbed by the body so fast.
+This is so because it tends to be absorbed by the body so fast.
 Although, isolate has a high level of protein and it’s low on allergenic, that makes it an option for individuals that are allergic to lactose.
 While concentrate is the cheapest among the three because of its high level of cholesterol and fat.
 But most gym individuals usually go for hydrolysate.

 How Much Should I Take?